 The two models offer the choice of a traditional sound in a 22-fret Vega open back with an 11” rim and frosted top head or the boomy bass response and grand tone of a 12” rim with a renaissance head.

-The Vega openback models are made entirely of white oak and also feature a midnight maple fingerboard and peghead overlay, a sleek satin finish and are adorned with a gryphon inlay at the peghead - Greg Deering’s own tribute to the incredible inlay work of the late Incilio Consalvi.
+The Vega openback models are made entirely of white oak and also feature an ebony fingerboard and peghead overlay, a sleek satin finish and are adorned with a gryphon inlay at the peghead - Greg Deering’s own tribute to the incredible inlay work of the late Incilio Consalvi.

 Born in 1865, Consalvi worked mostly in the Boston area and is responsible for some of the banjo world's most beautiful and intricate inlay work.
 In particular, Consalvi’s work can be found on many early Fairbanks, Cole and Vega banjos built in Boston at the time.
 As the son of an Italian family of jewellers, Consalvi is perhaps best known for a one of a kind esquisite banjo that currently resides in the Boston Museum of Fine Arts.
 Aside from the lavish engraving and stunning detail, the banjo is said to contain over 39,987 individual pieces, each inlaid by hand over three years.